anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genuine sincerity opens people's hearts, while manipulation causes them to close.
+Quote: The best way to pay for a lovely moment is to enjoy it.

-By: Daisaku Ikeda
+By: Richard Bach